 While many of our patients come to Dr. Allen as their main family physician, we recommend that our families maintain a physician who is in their insurance network as their primary care physician (PCP) as a back-up (for hospitalizations, emergency care, and after hours call).
 Dr. Allen is available for consultations, preventive/well care visits and same-day acute sick visits during routine office hours.

 Back to Top

-No. We offer medical services primarily for children, but Dr. Allen also sees adults for holistic health consultations.
+Yes.
+We offer medical services primarily for children, but Dr. Allen also sees adults for holistic health consultations but not for specific medical conditions.
 In addition, the practitioners at our center provide therapies for both children and adults.
 We realize that for healing of the whole person/family, parents need support too.
 At our Center we make it easy for the whole family to find the services they need, all in one place.

 We do not do labs in our office.
 We are set up with However, if you have PPO insurance, we can provide you with a lab slip to take to the lab contracted with your insurance, and the lab will fax us the results.
 If you have HMO insurance, you can have the labs we recommend, done through your primary care physician and request the lab fax us a copy of the results as well.